Wade008/T1A2-B-Workbook/README.md

 ## **Question 7**
 *Discuss common methods of protecting information and data and how you would apply them to the project.*

+Several common methods of protecting information and data for web applications are listed below.

+1. **Authentication, role management and access control:** This involves giving authenticated user as little access to data as possible, provided they still get what they need from the system.
+This can be achieved using strong password requirements, multifactor authentication, role based authorisation, password expiration and SSL certificates to prevent sensitive account information being displayed in transit (Jones, 2018).
+In relation to the flask application for this project, authentication and access control can be implemented using the latest flask security package, which can be installed from the python package index (pip) with ```pip install Flask-Security-Too``` (PyPI, 2022).
+Specifically, session based authentication and role/identity based access can be implemented for the project using various package integrated within the flask security package, including flask-login and flask-principal (Readthedocs.io, 2022).

+2. **Data encryption:** Essentially, encryption is used to mask sensitive data like passwords whilst stored at rest in a database or while in transit.
+Encryption is the most common method of protecting sensitive data (Jones, 2018).
+Sensitive data to be stored for this flask project can be encryption using another package included with the flask security package called 'passlib', which is used to hash passwords.
+By default, passwords are hashed using bcrypt but can be configured with more advanced hashing algorithms (Readthedocs.io, 2022).

+3. **Security configurations:** It's important to ensure sensitive information contained in the API development code is not pushed to an external server and made visible for others to see.
+For example, security keys and passwords need to be prevented from being pushed to an external server (Jones, 2018).
+In relation to this project, all sensitive information should be included in '.gitignore' file (assuming git/GitHub is used) to ensure API keys, secrets and passwords are not pushed to GitHub during development and the hosting provider later during production (Heddings, 2021)

+4. **Exception management:**

+5. **Quality assurance and testing:** external testing

+(Jones, 2018)

 <hr>